 To stay perpetually one step ahead of attackers—and help others do the same—our testers devote 25% of their time to conducting research and contribute to the security community, publishing articles, presenting at conferences, developing and releasing open source testing tools, and writing popular Metasploit modules.
 (Bonus: Since we own Metasploit, our pen testers get unparalleled access to the most widely used penetration testing tool in the world.)

 The best you can hope for from most penetration tests is a long list of problems with little context on how to fix them or where to start.
 Helpful, right?
-Rapid7 uses the DREAD methodology to provide a prioritized list of issues, based on the damage potential, reproducibility, exploitability, number of affected users, and discoverability of each finding.
+Rapid7 provides a prioritized list of issues, based on the exploitability and impact of each finding using an industry-standard ranking process.

 What can you expect?
 A detailed description and proof of concept for each finding, as well as an actionable remediation plan.
 And because we understand that risk severity is only one factor in prioritizing remediation efforts, we'll also provide insight into the level of effort needed to remediate the findings.
 In addition, you'll receive: